-A leather sofa compliments the room well, and you will look forward to reading the selection of books available, or simply sitting back and admiring the garden view.
+Two comfortable armchairs compliment the room well, and you will look forward to reading the selection of books available, or simply sitting back and admiring the garden view.

 Why not step outside and enjoy a refreshing drink on the patio or take a stroll along the wonderful foot bridge past the nearby stream.

 The village of Afonwen is laced with natural beauty and lies close to sandy beaches with local amenities, attractions and much much more.